High-Quality Spatial Reconstruction and Orthoimage Generation Using Efficient 2D Gaussian Splatting: Method

 \subsection{Orthographic Depth Maps}

-Generating an unbiased depth map corresponding to TDOM greatly facilitates the extraction of terrain and semantic information from the scene.
-For each pixel in the image, we calculate the termination depth of the corresponding ray using a method similar to volume rendering:
+Generating an unbiased depth map corresponding to TDOM facilitates the extraction of terrain and semantic information from the scene.
+For each pixel, we calculate the expected termination depth of the corresponding ray using a formulation similar to volume rendering:

-where N denotes the count of Gaussians intersected by the ray, $\alpha_i$ represents the opacity at the ray-splat intersection $\mathbf{x}$, approximated by the Gaussian value $G_i(\mathbf{x})$ at the intersection.
-Meanwhile, $d_i$ denotes the distance from the origin of the ray to the intersection $\mathbf{x}$.
+where $N$ denotes the count of Gaussians intersected by the ray, $\alpha_i$ represents the opacity at the ray-splat intersection $\mathbf{x}$, approximated by the Gaussian value $G_i(\mathbf{x})$ at the intersection, and $d_i$ denotes the distance from the origin of the ray to the intersection $\mathbf{x}$.
 In the orthographic model, all rays are parallel to the camera's optical axis.
-The origin of each ray is designated as the intersection where the ray crosses a plane that passes through the camera optical center and is perpendicular to the ray.
 Clearly, the value of $d_i$ is equivalent to the z-axis coordinate of the Ray-splat intersection point in the view space.

-Since 2D Gaussian primitives are elliptical disks, when observed from a specific viewpoint, the primitives can degenerate from surfaces into lines, which is a degeneracy issue present in 2DGS.
-Shown as Figure~\ref{fig:depth}, When the Gaussian value $G_i(\mathbf{x})$ at the ray-splat intersection is too small, we create a standard 2D Gaussian distribution $g_i^{2D}(\mathbf{x})$, using the projection of the Gaussian primitive center on the image plane as the mean.
-By comparing the values at the intersections of the ray with the two Gaussians, when $g_i^{2D}(\mathbf{x})$ is greater than $G_i(\mathbf{x})$, the 2D Gaussian for the current view is considered degenerate, and $d_i$ is taken as the z-axis coordinate of the Gaussian center in view space.
+Since 2D Gaussian primitives are elliptical disks, degeneracy may occur under certain viewing conditions.
+Specifically, when the viewing direction is nearly parallel to the plane of a Gaussian, its projected footprint on the image plane collapses, resulting in extremely small intersection responses.
+In this case, although a ray–splat intersection can still be computed, the Gaussian value $G_i(\mathbf{x})$ at the intersection becomes too small, making the resulting depth estimate unreliable.
+Shown as Figure~\ref{fig:degeneration}, we construct a standard 2D Gaussian $g_i^{2D}(\mathbf{x})$ on the image plane, centered at the projected Gaussian mean.
+If $g_i^{2D}(\mathbf{x}) > G_i(\mathbf{x})$, the 2D Gaussian for the current view is considered degenerate, and $d_i$ is taken as the z-axis coordinate of the Gaussian center in view space.